pzit0/botany563-final/ortholog-search-procedure.md

+# April 12, 2023:
+## online blast
+BLAST didn't work.
+Carol tested a similar search on her computer and it did?
+So we came to the conclusion it was probably because of the internet connection to the ncbi server.
+It now works online and remotely.

+example of the search remotely:
+(base) pzito@IBIO-DRW7N0JQY0 CURATION3-manually_add_more_sequences % blastp -query nhaa.fa -db nr -remote -evalue 0.01 -entrez_query "Nymphon [organism]" -outfmt "6 qseqid sseqid qlen pident evalue staxids sscinames scomnames" -out arthropods2.blastn

+both in the online and remote version I got about 10-20 results, and most are from Idotea baltica. which was already ruled out in the first part of the curation proccess.
+These are the different species that came up:
+Idoltea baltica
+Hyalomma marginatum
+Daphnia sinensis
+Cyprideis torosa

+For Hylaoma, Daphnia and Cyprideis, there doesn't seem to be any assembly information associated with it.
+So I wonder if it even exists.
+How did they get these protein sequences?
+I don't think I should take it.
+Their pfam family is also different, they're all pfam06965 (Na_H_antiport_1).

+Maybe... ok I'll do the following.
+Lemme check what's the conserved domain for DmelNHA1.
+If it's the same , I'll take them.
+If now, they'll just mess up my phylogeny.

+it says Na_H_Exchanger super family.

+maybe I'll look it up from Nymphon as a queury.
+It ran for over 10 minutes and no significant results were found.
+Ok fine.
+I guess I can't have nice things.

+## remote blast (rest of the species)
+blastp -query Oedothorax.fasta -db nr -remote -evalue 0.01 -entrez_query "Oedothorax [organism]" -outfmt "6 qseqid sseqid qlen pident evalue staxids sscinames scomnames" -out Oedothorax.blastn
+blastp -query Penaeus.fasta -db nr -remote -evalue 0.01 -entrez_query "Penaeus vannamei [organism]" -outfmt "6 qseqid sseqid qlen pident evalue staxids sscinames scomnames" -out Penaeus.blastn blastp -query Tigriopus.fasta -db nr -remote -evalue 0.01 -entrez_query "Tigriopus [organism]" -outfmt "6 qseqid sseqid qlen pident evalue staxids sscinames scomnames" -out Tigriopus.blastn blastp -query Amphibalanus.fasta -db nr -remote -evalue 0.01 -entrez_query "Amphibalanus [organism]" -outfmt "6 qseqid sseqid qlen pident evalue staxids sscinames scomnames" -out Amphibalanus.blastn blastp -query Diaphorina.fasta -db nr -remote -evalue 0.01 -entrez_query "Diaphorina [organism]" -outfmt "6 qseqid sseqid qlen pident evalue staxids sscinames scomnames" -out Diaphorina.blastn blastp -query Dendrolimus.fasta -db nr -remote -evalue 0.01 -entrez_query "Dendrolimus [organism]" -outfmt "6 qseqid sseqid qlen pident evalue staxids sscinames scomnames" -out Dendrolimus.blastn blastp -query Spodoptera.fasta -db nr -remote -evalue 0.01 -entrez_query "Spodoptera [organism]" -outfmt "6 qseqid sseqid qlen pident evalue staxids sscinames scomnames" -out Spodoptera.blastn blastp -query Arctia.fasta -db nr -remote -evalue 0.01 -entrez_query "Arctia [organism]" -outfmt "6 qseqid sseqid qlen pident evalue staxids sscinames scomnames" -out Arctia.blastn

 # April 11, 2023:
 ## Deleting some of these actually
 part of why I created the ncbi parser is because I required a certain criteria.
 It seems silly to go back on that now.
 So I don't want to recover the bad genome sequences.

+not taking Npil and Cdaewini anymore.
+Actually none of them look that good for the exception of the cockroach.
+So that's what I'm going with.
+Only take the goddamn cockroach.
+How kafkaesque.

+Maybe more stuff will show up on blast.
+query: KAG1694105.1 (largest spider protein). -> only arthropods no results.
+I thought I could get more results if I searched with a more ancient state.
+I also tried searching for only copepods. still nothing.

+right now trying with nhaa (<D-i>E. coli<D-i>).
+Looking at arthropods and only copepods.

+error message:
+There was a problem with the search.
+Please, contact Help Desk and include RID 3C8B7Z6N013.

+CPU usage limit was exceeded.
+You may need to change your search strategy.
+Helpful changes include reducing the number of queries, choosing a smaller database and setting an organism limit.
+You may also need to adjust the Algorithm parameters in the bottom section of the form.
+Choose a smaller number of target sequences, set a smaller Expect cut-off, use a larger word-size and turn on species specific repeats.

+maybe try running this on my terminal vi nhaa.fa

 # March 31, 2023:
 ### More BLAST commands: